 When the meeting comes to order (at 1pm), sales stop and attention goes to the stage.
 A typical agenda is:

-Varrious announcements including, upcoming events, recent AOS judging results
+Various announcements including, upcoming events, recent AOS judging results

 Raffle table.
 Plants and other items are donated by members.
 Tickets are sold before the meeting.
-Its a chance to win an inexpensive interesting plant.
+It's a chance to win an inexpensive interesting plant.

 Show table.
 Knowledgeable members review plants.
 A chance to see what others are growing and find out how they do it.
 Bring to blooming plants for all to see.

 Guest Speaker.
 Often with slides, our speakers frequently come from far away and speak of a variety of subjects.
 It is always insightful and entertaining.
 They bring a wealth tips and advice for both the novice and advanced growers.

 In addition, the society own a large collection of books on orchids.
 They are housed in the library at the Toronto Botanical Garden.
 Society members have full access to these and all the books in the library.